-Monday, July 20, 2020: IAPSS USA and Canada and Algoma University Students’ Union signed a partnership agreement.
+Monday, July 20, 2020: IAPSS USA and Canada signed a partnership agreement with Algoma University Students’ Union.

 Monday, June 1, 2020: Our first day of the new mandate!
 We have put together a team of highly capable and dedicated volunteers to serve as the executive council of IAPSS USA and Canada, and we look forward to this year of expansion and growth.
 Don’t hesitate to get in touch at email@example.com if you are interested in representing your city or school as an ambassador.